-An investigation in Switzerland has accused Qatar's footbal World Cup campaign of deep irregularities, and there is even an alleged Indian connection.
+An investigation in Switzerland has accused Qatar's football World Cup campaign of deep irregularities.
 What's really going on?

 The new Al Janoub footbal stadium in Qatar.

 It was in 2010 that Qatar had won the bid to host the 2022 Fifa World Cup.
 However, this bid is mired with controversies of espionage and cyber attacks, according to the Swiss Media House, SRF.
 As the prestigious event comes closer to commencing, a very detailed investigative report compiled by the SRF Investigativ, the Investigative wing of the SRF, brings out the story of the global secret operation in connection with this year’s FIFA World Cup.
 The operation was termed as the 'Project Merciless' and became the main tool for the Qatari state to keep an eye on the major officials of the football association.